maemo-leste/pymaemo-svn/www/documentation/python_hildon_tutorial/sphinx/ch-GtkAdditions.rst

 The argument state should be 1 to show the indicator and 0 to hide it.

-Here, a little example that sets a progress indicator in a GtkDialog.
+Here, a little example that sets a progress indicator in a gtk.Dialog.

 Adding a progress indicator to a dialog
 =======================================